izzypt/Philosophers/README.md

   - This function is used to detach a thread, allowing it to run independently and release its resources when it terminates.
   - Once a thread is detached, its resources are automatically reclaimed by the system upon termination, and it cannot be joined using pthread_join().

+  - When a thread is detached, it means that its resources (memory, file descriptors, etc.) are automatically released and cleaned up by the system once the thread exits.
+The calling thread does not need to wait or join the detached thread to obtain its exit status.

+  - The `pthread_detach()` function takes a single argument, `tid`, which is the identifier of the thread to be detached.
+The `tid` is usually obtained when creating a thread using the `pthread_create()` function.

+  - Here's an example usage of `pthread_detach()`:

+      ```c
+      #include <pthread.h>
+      #include <stdio.h>

+      void *thread_func(void *arg) {
+          // Thread operations
+          return NULL;
+      }

+      int main() {
+          pthread_t tid;
+          pthread_create(&tid, NULL, thread_func, NULL);

+          // Detach the thread
+          pthread_detach(tid);

+          // Continue with main thread operations
+          // ...

+          pthread_exit(NULL);
+      }
+      ```

+    In this example, a new thread is created using `pthread_create()` and the `tid` is obtained.
+    Then, `pthread_detach()` is called to detach the thread.
+After detaching, the main thread can continue with its operations without explicitly waiting for the detached thread to finish.

+    It's important to note that if a detached thread is not explicitly joined or detached using `pthread_detach()`, it remains in a "zombie" state even after it has finished executing, consuming system resources until the process terminates.
+    Therefore, it's good practice to detach or join threads that are no longer needed to ensure proper cleanup.

 - `pthread_mutex_init()`:
   - It initializes a mutex (short for mutual exclusion), which is a synchronization primitive used to protect shared resources from simultaneous access by multiple threads.
   - It sets up the mutex variable with the required attributes before it can be used.